live chat

 In Stock

-Daniel J. Harrington, SJ, is a professor of New Testament at Boston College School of Theology and Ministry in Cambridge, Massachusetts, and general editor of New Testament Abstracts.
-He is a past-president of the Catholic Biblical Association of America and is the author of The Gospel of Matthew and co-author of 1 Peter, Jude and 2 Peter in the Sacra Pagina series published by Liturgical Press.
+Daniel J. Harrington, SJ, PhD, (1940-2014), was professor of New Testament at Weston School of Theology in Cambridge, Massachusetts, and general editor of New Testament Abstracts.
+He wrote The Gospel of Matthew and was the editor of the Sacra Pagina series.

 ISBN: 9780814659656, 5965